 In this day and age, you have more choices than ever when it comes to purchasing light bulbs.
 With so many options, how do you know which kind to buy?
-Let’s take a look at the six main types of light bulbs, as well as additional information such as wattage and lumens, so you’ll know exactly which light bulb you should purchase.
+Let’s take a look at the six main types of light bulbs used in Wichita homes and businesses. as well as additional information such as wattage and lumens, so you’ll know exactly which light bulb you should purchase.

 The halogen light bulb is a type of incandescent lamp which uses a halogen gas in order to increase light output and lifespan.
 A halogen lamp functions identically to an incandescent lamp with one exception: The halogen cycle.
 This makes a halogen bulb more efficient.